Frivolous Commands:

 Construct your cake within the glass by layering the 3 ingredients in this order:

-• 1-2 dollops of strawberry yogurt
+- 1-2 dollops of strawberry yogurt

-• Angel Food cubes
+- Angel Food cubes

-• Strawberry slices
+- Strawberry slices

 Then repeat the layers.

 The final product delivers moist, spongy cubes of Angel Food decadence accented by fresh berries and yogurt that mimics a real, high calorie Strawberry Shortcake.
-The ingredients are a heavenly trio that were meant to be together.
+The ingredients are a heavenly trio that was meant to be together.
 The greedy side of your brain will think you’re snacking on a sinister no-no, but a generous portion of So Delicious Strawberry Shortcake with its healthy benefits will only run you an estimated 300 calories.

 I ate a glass of cake today and I’ll be damned if I don’t eat me another glass next weekend.
 Won’t you do the same?